tfabris/BlueGigaEmpeg/README.md

 When you press the recessed RESET/PAIR button on the BlueGigaEmpeg, it does the following:

- - Erases all previous Bluetooth pairings from the Bluetooth chip.
+ - Erases all previous Bluetooth pairings and security keys from the Bluetooth chip.

  - Resets the Bluetooth chip to default settings.